Spain's Best Places You Should Visit

-If you plan to holiday on the Island of Mallorca then you should take time to visit this impressive cathedral located in the heart of Palma de Mallorca, the island’s capital.
+If you plan to holiday on the Island of Mallorca then you should take the time to visit this impressive cathedral located in the heart of Palma de Mallorca, the island’s capital.

 The construction of Palma Majorca Cathedral, often called La Seu, began in the 13th century.
-It’s Levantine Gothic-style boasts one of the largest rose windows in the world, known as “the Gothic eye”, the nave is also one of the highest in European.
+It’s Levantine Gothic-style boasts one of the largest rose windows in the world, known as “the Gothic eye”, the nave is also one of the highest in Europe.

 7. San Lorenzo of El Escorial

-Located just a 50 minute drive to the north of Madrid lies the incredible Royal Monastery “El Escorial”.
+Located just a 50-minute drive to the north of Madrid lies the incredible Royal Monastery “El Escorial”.
 The order to build the monastery came from King Philip II to commemorate the victory of the battle of San Quentin in 1557 over France.

-The structure took over 20 years to build and within time became the burial ground of all the Spanish Monarchs, a tradition which remains to this day.
+The structure took over 20 years to build and within time became the burial ground of all the Spanish Monarchs, a tradition that remains to this day.
 The scale of the San Lorenzo Monastery can only truly be appreciated when you actually visit the site.